Skip to main content

 Multi-repository projects

 Each Studio job picks its own repository and base branch at creation — there’s no per-project default repository to override.
-If your team maintains multiple frontends (web storefront, mobile app, admin surface) against the same Frontic project, each can live in its own repo (granted to the same App installation) and jobs target whichever one you’re working on.
+If your team maintains multiple frontends (web storefront, mobile app, admin surface) against the same Frontic project, each can live in its own repo — including repos across different GitHub organizations if you have multiple orgs connected — and jobs target whichever one you’re working on.

 Revoking access